apache/flink-kubernetes-operator/docs/content/docs/concepts/controller-flow.md

 The AbstractJobReconciler is responsible for executing the shared logic for Flink resources that also manage jobs (Application and SessionJob clusters).
 Here the core part of the logic deals with managing job state and executing stateful job updates in a safe manner.

 Depending on the type of Spec change SCALE/UPGRADE the job reconciler has slightly different codepaths.
-For scale operations if standalone mode and reactive scaling is enabled we only need to rescale the taskmanagers.
+For scale operations, if standalone mode and reactive scaling is enabled, we only need to rescale the taskmanagers.
 In the future we might also add more efficient rescaling here for other cluster types (such as using the rescale API once implemented in upstream Flink)

 If an UPGRADE type change is detected in the spec we execute the job upgrade flow: